gkaf89/NCC-Trainings/docs/cuda/exercise-2.md

 cudaMalloc((void**)&d_out, sizeof(float) * N);
 ```

- - Now we need to fill the values for the
+ - Now, we need to fill in the values for the
     arrays a and b.
 ```c
 // Initialize host arrays